-To understand precisely how M&A activity can act as a catalyst for skill-biased and routinebiased technological change, we explore and show support for three non-mutually exclusive mechanisms.
+We next explore three non-mutually exclusive mechanisms that may explain how M&As act as a catalyst for labor-saving technology adoption.
 First, the increased scale associated with M&As can reduce the fixed costs of investing in new technology.
 For example, if an investment in computer software can more efficiently perform a specific function in accounting, then it can displace one worker in a small firm but possibly several workers in a larger firm.
 In support of this mechanism, we show that the effect of lagged M&A activity is greater in industries where the median firm size is larger.